PedroGFonseca/donation_management_with_podio/documentation/development_guide/problem_formulation.md

 # Foundation Donation Tracking System - Problem Formulation

+> **⚠️ ARCHIVED DOCUMENT**
+> This document has been superseded by the [Foundation System Overview](foundation_system_overview.md) which reflects the current implemented architecture and design decisions.
+> This document is preserved for historical context of the original problem analysis.

 ## Current Situation

 The foundation has 3 employees and tracks hundreds of donations per year using Podio.
 The current system uses separate apps for Needs, Transactions, People, Schools, and Groups, but is experiencing significant limitations.